hack4ac/plos-author-contributions/README.md

 ### Extract author contributions out of PLOS papers

 We will do this using R and the `rplos` package.
 We use `knitr` to document our code in markdown, and do this in the `index.Rmd` file in this repo.
 RStudio understands `R Markdown` files: R code embedded into markdown, using the file extension `.Rmd`.

+### Analyze author contributions

+Some ideas include the following:

+* Add [ScoRo](http://www.essepuntato.it/lode/http://purl.org/spar/scoro) Scholarly Contributions and Roles, e.g. `provides tools, equipment or facilities` or `authorship contribution`.
+* Find particular authorship patterns, e.g. number of papers where at least one author only `contributed reagents/materials/analysis tools`.
+* Correlate authorship for `performed the experiments` with `analyzed the data`.
+* Analyse Flesch readability score of abstracts and correlate with number of people who `wrote the paper` and geolocation.
+* Visualize authorship patterns.
+* Correlate authorship patterns with subject areas and/or geolocation information.